Russia's war on Ukraine latest: U.S. warns China against helping Russia | Headlines

 * China reiterated its call for peace and dialogue.
 The Kremlin said Beijing's peace proposals should be "painstakingly analysed" * The U.N. rights chief condemned Russia's "senseless" invasion at a Human Rights Council session where Western nations want to scrutinize Moscow's alleged war crimes

-* President Vladimir Putin cast the confrontation with the West over the Ukraine war as a battle for the survival of Russia - and said he was forced to take into account the NATO alliance's nuclear capabilities. * Russia's former president, Dmitry Medvedev, an ally of Putin, said the arms supply to Kyiv risks a global nuclear catastrophe.
+* Russia's former president, Dmitry Medvedev, an ally of President Vladimir Putin, said the arms supply to Kyiv risks a global nuclear catastrophe.

-* The European Union vowed to increase pressure on Moscow "until Ukraine is liberated" as it adopted a 10th package of sanctions on Russia.
 ANNIVERSARY

 * TIMELINE- Major developments since Russia's invasion * Ukraine's Zelenskiy has defied Putin against the odds